How to Dispose of Tyres

 When you need to get rid of some old or spare tyres, there are a few things to consider.
 It’s a criminal offence not to dispose of tyres properly, so it’s well worth doing a bit of homework before getting rid of them.

 Not all councils will allow tyres to be taken to the tip, and those that do will often charge a nominal fee of around £3 per tyre.
 You will need to contact your local council in order to check what their policy is.
 They’ll also be able to point you in the right direction if they don’t accept tyres.

 Some garages and tyre fitting companies will be able to take them off your hands, again for a fee.
 If you have a local garage, give them a quick ring to see if they will accept the tyres.
-Kwik-Fit do not offer this service, but Halfords, for example, do.
+Kwik-Fit does not offer this service, but Halfords, for example, do.